FIRE LEADERSHIP OPPORTUNITIES

 Receive outstanding letters of recommendation.
-PRMs are able to further develop the relationship with their Research Educator necessary for them to write a compelling and personalized letter of recommendation.
+PRMs are able to further develop the relationship with their FIRE Faculty Leader necessary for them to write a compelling and personalized letter of recommendation.
 These letters can have major impacts on your ability to get internships and other research opportunities beyond FIRE.

 Academic credit that communicates leadership on your transcript.
 Many advanced degree programs (such as medical and graduate school) value strong leadership and mentoring experience.
 FIRE PRMs are able to communicate this on their transcripts by earning credit in a course specifically designed to develop research and mentorship skills.

 Becoming a FIRE Peer Research Mentor is a serious commitment with real rewards.
 It requires that you be available to serve in the research setting (either virtual or in-person) and willing to fully immerse yourself in the continued research of the stream.